rankingdigitalrights/index2018/app/_companies/microsoft.md

 rank: 2

 key_findings:
-  - Microsoft was one of the top performers in the 2018 Index, placing second and narrowing the gap with top-ranked Google.
+  - Microsoft was one of the top performers in the 2018 Index, placing second after Google.
   - Microsoft tied with Oath for the most disclosure of governance processes aimed at ensuring the company’s respect for freedom of expression and privacy.
   - While its disclosure of how it handles government and private requests for user information was among the highest in the Index, Microsoft was less transparent than most of its peers about its processes for handling government and private requests to remove content or restrict accounts.